titu1994/pyshac/docs/templates/guide.md

 - There may be instances where we want to allow some relaxations of the constraint that the next batch must pass through all of the previous classifiers.
 This allows classifiers to train on the same search space repeatedly rather than divide the search space.

-In these cases, we can utilize a few arguments to allow the training behaviour to better adapt to these circumstances.
+In these cases, we can utilize additional arguments to allow the training behaviour to better adapt to these circumstances.
 These parameters are :

 - **skip_cv_checks**: As it suggests, if the number of samples per batch is too small, it is preferable to skip the cross validation check, as most classifiers will not pass them.